 A new motto I’ve adopted as a freelance service provider is to give my clients “the Disney experience.”
 I’m all about delivering great results in ways that make my clients exceedingly happy.
 Happy clients pave the way for a healthy business, and it often doesn’t take a whole lot to make your client experience a fantastic one.

 If this is something you want to do for your clients, too, then you need to consider adding some basic A/B testing to your web design process.
-Some simple optimization tests that you conduct before fully handing over the reins can go a long way toward ensuring your design is functional in addition to beautiful.
-It’s also an easy value-add to execute, and it will significantly improve the experience for your clients as well.
+Some simple optimization tests that you conduct before fully handing over the reins can go a long way toward ensuring your design is functional as well as beautiful.
+It’s also an easy value-add to execute, and it will significantly improve the experience for your clients.

 Why split tests are important